 Firstly, ask yourself what basic skills are important for your kids to learn, and what are they realistically capable of doing?

 When getting children to help with chores around the house, it’s critical to consider the age of the child.
 At first, very young children will need lots of direction and specific, step-by-step instructions on what to do.
 Adults may also need to be on-hand to supervise them.
 Although this approach will demand more time and attention, it’s much less frustrating than repeatedly yelling, “Clean up this room, or else!”
 Giving specific, step-by-step instructions, backed by consequences, will yield much better results.

 With older children who can read and write, parents can write their daily chores on a small whiteboard or give them chore cards that spell out the specific actions they need to take in order to complete a task.
 Again, it’s important to be specific about the deadline for completing the task and the consequence if the task is left undone.

-#2 Create a point system.
-With older children, using a point system can be a fun way to instill responsibility and ownership without resorting to nagging or scolding.
-Each time the child completes a chore or task on his or her own, they are awarded points based on a pre-set system; the more important or complex the task, the more points are earned.
-Children can also earn ‘bonus points’ for kind or generous acts.
-Similarly, points can be deducted for misbehavior or failure to perform expected chores.
+Each time your child completes a chore or task on his or her own, they are awarded points based on a pre-set system; the more important or complex the task, the more points are earned.
+To make things more interesting, you may also consider giving ‘bonus points’ for kind or generous acts.
+But also let your child know that points can also be deducted for misbehaviour or failure to perform expected chores.
 At the end of a pre-determined time period (such as one month), the child with the most points wins.